tfry-git/almost.serious.synth/README.md

 - While adjusting settings or navigating the menu, audio will be severely disrupted.
 This is due to the fact that the I2C communication used with the display is synchronous (i.e. blocking).
 - This is all a work in progess.
 Some things _will_ break with an update, but I'll try not to break things, badly.
 - Some additional circuitry may be needed to get rid of noise.
 Two notes here:
-  - The SSD1306 display introduces a low hum, interestingly somtimes much louder, sometimes much more quiet.
-Disconnecting the power to the display removes the hum.
+  - The SSD1306 display introduces a low hum, changing with the display content.
+The hum is reduced a lot (but does not quite go away) when powering the display from the 5V rail.
+Perhaps try equipping it with a voltage regulator of its own (I have not tried, yet)
   - When connecting the audio out to an amplifier (in particular a Class D amplifier), you will want to add a simple low pass filter to strip out the PWM carrier.
 - MIDI playback / recording
-  - Theoretically, the Synth can play back arbitray Format 0 and Format 2 MIDI files - but that theory is not well tested.
+  - Theoretically, the Synth can play back arbitrary Format 0 and Format 2 MIDI files - but that theory is not well tested.
-  - Format 1 files will not be played, correctly, so far
+  - _Some_ format 1 files will play alright, but other will not play at all.
+Currently, I have no idea, why.
   - The recorded MIDI is a valid format 0 file - again not much tested, though
   - NoteOn and NoteOff are the only events handled, so far, but most events are recorded.

 ## Future directions
 Saving / loading of voices / MIDI files is still pretty clumsy.
 That needs improvments.

+MIDI recording could be enhanced a lot, to turn the Synth into a full MIDI sequencer.
+Minimally (long term), I'd like to be able to add simultaneous tracks to a MIDI redcording, and set separate voices for each track.
+The short term goal is to handle MIDI file format 1 (i.e. symultaneous tracks on file), correctly.

 There's also some flash and CPU power left to add more synth effects!
 The limit currently is the UI / display, really.
 To add anything more, we'll need more
 "pages" of settings, or a larger display.